Doing More With Less: How Bricolage Builds Organizational Resilience

 For example, Lego almost went bankrupt in 2003 because the market was saturated with new technology.
 While doing its best to keep up with the rapidly changing environment, Lego over-innovated and exhausted too many options.

-Sometimes, it’s not about re-creating the wheel but rather about re-imagining what it could look like.
+Sometimes, it’s not about recreating the wheel but rather about reimagining what it could look like.

-That’s all to say: resilient organizations do what they can to mitigate these costs and hold on to their top talent.
+That’s all to say: resilient organizations do what they can to mitigate these costs and hold on to their top talent

-Additionally, LifeLabs Learning offered facilitators part-time work, reducing its overhead while keeping its talent.
+Additionally, LifeLabs offered facilitators part-time work, reducing its overhead while keeping its talent.
 So, when the market bounced back (and it did), the company had the resources it needed to deliver.

-Individual Bricolage: Empowering Teams Through Coaching
+Individual Bricolage: Coaching teams to problem-solve

 If you’re a manager, you can use the power of coaching to increase Bricolage on your team.